Arya-Honarpisheh/gen_err_sel_ssm/README.md

 # gen_err_sel_ssm

-This repository contains the code for the experiments in the paper:
-**"Generalization Error Analysis for Selective State-Space Models Through the Lens of Attention"**, submitted to NeurIPS 2025.
+This repository contains the code for the experiments in the paper **"Generalization Error Analysis for Selective State-Space Models Through the Lens of Attention"**, Accepted as a poster to [NeurIPS 2025](https://neurips.cc/virtual/2025/poster/117416).

 ## 🔧 Setup (Conda)